boukhrisssaber/CyberHero/README.md

 ### **Project Description & Current Status**

 The project is a custom-built web platform designed to bridge the critical gap between offensive security simulations (phishing) and defensive user education (remedial training).
-It integrates two powerful open-source platforms, **GoPhish** and **Moodle**, via a central management hub called the **CISO Dashboard**.
-This dashboard provides a single pane of glass for a Chief Information Security Officer (CISO) or security manager to orchestrate a complete security awareness lifecycle: test users with realistic phishing campaigns, analyze the results, and assign targeted training to users who fail.
+It integrates two powerful open-source platforms, **GoPhish** and **Moodle**, via a central management hub called the **Manager Dashboard**.
+This dashboard provides a single pane of glass for a Chief Information Security Officer (Manager) or security manager to orchestrate a complete security awareness lifecycle: test users with realistic phishing campaigns, analyze the results, and assign targeted training to users who fail.

 **Core Components & Features (Implemented):**